aganesh-suse/ecm-distro-tools-test/qa/aws-ec2-mgr/README.md

             AMI packer generated from ProComputer - use 'ec2-user' for ssh.
 Double check the firewall service.
         *** Did not find arm ami's for Oracle Linux
         Rocky: rocky8.6, rocky8.6_arm, rocky8.7 (packer edited), rocky8.7_arm, rock8.8, rocky8.8_arm, rocky9, rocky9.1, rocky9.1_arm, rocky9.2, rocky9.2_arm
         Windows: win2022, win2019
+        SLE Micro: slemicro5.4, slemicro5.3, slemicro5.2, slemicro5.2_arm, slemicro5.4_arm
+        OpenSUSE: opensuse15.5, opensuse15.5_arm, opensuse15.3
+        SUSE Liberty: suseliberty8.9
     -p prefix: used to append to name tag the ec2 instance - you can also export PREFIX var to set as default value, if not using this option
     -k key_name: key-pair login name used from aws registry to login securely to your ec2 instances - export KEY_NAME var to set as default value, if not using this option
     -f pem_file_path: absolute file path of your .pem file - for ssh command to your ec2 instances - export PEM_FILE_PATH var to set as default value, if not using this option
     -c count: How many ec2 instances do you want to launch?
     -v volume_size: Recommend 20 (20GB for EBS volume) for k3s setup.
 Recommend 30 (30GB for EBS volume)for rke2 setups.
 Default value is 30.
     -s server_count: Can be 3 for 3 servers 1 agent or 2 for 2 servers and 2 agents; To be used with the -g get_running option or -d deploy option
+    -r: rke2 setup being deployed (instance_type will be t2.xlarge(x86)/t4g.xlarge(arm) for 4 cpus). if not used, default is k3s deployment (instance_type t3.medium(x86)/a1.large(arm) for 2 cpus).
+    -l: logging is in 'debug' mode and detailed
     -h help - usage is displayed
 ```